 21L.486 Modern Drama

 Explores major modern plays with special attention to performance, sociopolitical and aesthetic contexts, and the role of theater in the contemporary multimedial landscape.
 Includes analysis of class, gender, and race as modes of performance.
 Typically features Beckett and Brecht, as well as some of the following playwrights: Chekov, Churchill, Deavere Smith, Ibsen, Fornes, Friel, Kushner, O'Neill, Shaw, Stoppard, Soyinka, Williams, Wilson.
+May be repeated for credit with permission of instructor if content differs.

 This class has no prerequisites.